rycolab/website/content/classes/esslli-23/main.md

       </td>
       <td>
       <div id="summary11" style="display:none">
       There is an ever-growing bag of tricks that speed up the computation of the attention mechanism in Transformer-based language models.
-This lecture overview those tricks and various generalizations of the transformer, which are becoming increasingly necessary to scale up Transformer LMs on academic hardware.
-We will also discuss multi-headed attention, sparse attention, and Transformer variants tailored for long documents.
+This lecture overview those tricks, which are becoming increasingly necessary to scale up Transformer LMs on academic hardware.
 Where possible, we prove guarantees for the methods.
       <br/>
       <br/>
       </div>